-- Check the electric wiring inside the boiler complies with the national and local safety regulations. - Do not confuse the powered conductors with the neutral ones. - Make sure the cable grommets of the connected cables comply with the relevant standards (e.g. DIN EN 60730 and DIN EN 60 335). - Ensure that spliced wires cannot get into contact with neighbouring terminals.
+- Check the electric wiring inside the boiler complies with the national and local safety regulations. - Do not confuse the powered conductors with the neutral ones. - Make certain that strain relief of the connected cables is in compliance with the relevant standards (e.g. as per DIN EN 60730 and DIN EN 60 335). - Ensure that spliced wires cannot get into contact with neighbouring terminals.
 Use adequate ferrules. - Arrange the HV ignition cables separately, as far as possible from the control box and the other cables - The burner manufacturer must protect unused AC 230V terminals with dummy plugs (refer to sections Suppliers of other accessory items). - When wiring the unit, make sure that AC 230V mains voltage cables are run strictly separate from extra low-voltage cables to avoid risks of electrical shock hazard.